castorini/pyserini/docs/installation.md

 $ pip install onnxruntime
 $ conda install -c conda-forge pyjnius
 ```
+$ --ignore-installed certifi $ could be used for ERROR: Cannot uninstall 'certifi'.
+It is a distutils installed project...

 Install Pytorch based on environment (see [this guide](https://pytorch.org/get-started/locally/) for additional details):